jakub-g/expat-guide/README.md

 any major non-obvious things***, so that someone who never lived in a country can get a clear picture of the situation.
 Anything that you personally consider non-obvious after moving in is a good subject to cover!

-You're welcome to share personal observation from your experience.
+You're welcome and even encouraged to share personal observation from your own experience.
 Whenever possible, try to include a link to relevant reading (if possible, in English, and/or to an official governmental website), but we're not Wikipedia (yet), so we won't put *[citation needed]* if there's no link.

-Try to use some keywords (names of insitutions etc.) in the local language, to make it easier for the interested persons to find more data on the topic.
+Try to use some keywords (names of institutions etc.) in the local language, to make it easier for the interested persons to find more data on the topic.

+If you want to add a new country, please start by copying `_template.md` file and filling some of the fields.
+If you add a new section to an existing country, please also update `_template.md`.

-**If you lived in some country as an expat, or you're a native who can contribute, we're looking for a pull request from you!**
+**If you lived in some country as an expat, or you're a native who can contribute, we're looking for a pull request from you!
+Even small contributions are welcome!**

 If you have some ideas that you wanted to discuss prior to opening a pull request, feel invited to do so by opening an issue!